Teaching Bible and Theology at Messiah University

 Bible: What We Do and Why We Do It

-Students at Messiah University take their Gen Ed Bible course during their first or second year.
+Students at Messiah University take their Gen Ed Bible course during their second year or third year.
 This course helps students to understand what sort of book the Bible is and equips them to read the Bible well.
 Students come to Messiah with various levels of biblical knowledge and understanding; some students, for instance, have read some parts of the Bible but not others.
 This course aims to introduce them to the Bible in ways that will help them better understand the whole.

 This effort reflects Messiah University’s Confession of Faith, which reminds us that God speaks through the Bible “to reveal God’s way and purposes, to nourish our minds and souls, and to instruct us in how we ought to think and live.”
 In other words, we believe that the Bible, which is inspired by God, has authority over our lives and our churches.
 Study of the Bible must therefore be done in a spirit of anticipation, knowing that God is revealed in the Bible so that we might love God more fully and serve our neighbors more faithfully.